Fast, high-precision optical polarization synthesizer for ultracold-atom experiments: Conclusions and outlook

 \section{Conclusions and outlook}

-In this work, we have presented an experimental setup for the precision synthesis of arbitrary polarization states, demonstrating the capability to modulate the SOP with bandwidth of \SI{800}{\kilo\hertz}.
+In this work, we have presented an experimental setup for the precision synthesis of arbitrary polarization states, demonstrating the capability to modulate the SOP with a bandwidth of \SI{800}{\kilo\hertz}.
 Residual temporal fluctuations of the SOP, which are not suppressed by the phase and intensity control loop, limit the DOP to \SI{99.9999(1)}{\percent}.
 We also find that the measured DOP of \SI{99.99}{\percent} is mainly limited by spatial inhomogeneities of the polarization state across the beam profile.
-In the future, suppressing polarization inhomogeneities by, e.g., reducing stress-induced birefringence in the fiber collimator holds the promise to synthesize polarization states with DOPs in the six 9 figures.
+In the future, suppressing polarization inhomogeneities by, e.g., reducing stress-induced birefringence in the fiber collimator holds the promise of synthesizing polarization states with DOPs in the six 9 figures.

-Further, we have shown the application of our polarization synthesizer to form state-dependent \PS{} optical lattices.
-Our implementation of state-dependent transport based on the polarization synthesizer overcomes the shortcomings of former realizations~\cite{Mandel03,Mandel04,Karski:2011,Steffen12}, which employed on electro-optical modulators to control the SOP: The individual control of the two optical lattices with opposite circular polarizations not only permits fully independent shift operations of both atomic spin components, but also enables an unprecedented control of the individual lattice depths in state-dependent optical lattices.
-Such a control enables application of optical control methods \cite{Murphy:2009} and shortcuts to adiabaticity \cite{Torrontegui:2011} to dramatically speed up transport operations.
+Furthermore, we have shown the application of our polarization synthesizer to form state-dependent \PS{} optical lattices.
+Our implementation of state-dependent transport based on the polarization synthesizer overcomes the shortcomings of former realizations~\cite{Mandel03,Mandel04,Karski:2011,Steffen12}, which employed electro-optical modulators to control the SOP: The individual control of the two optical lattices with opposite circular polarizations not only permits fully independent shift operations of both atomic spin components, but also enables an unprecedented control of the individual lattice depths in state-dependent optical lattices.
+Such a control enables the application of optical control methods \cite{Murphy:2009} and shortcuts to adiabaticity \cite{Torrontegui:2011} to dramatically speed up transport operations.

-Utilizing atoms as a measurement probe, we have provided an independent \emph{in-situ} characterization of the polarization synthesizer demonstrating a remarkably low heating rate at the level of \SI{1}{\quanta/\second}, primarily limited by phase noise of the DDS RF signal generators, and vanishing motional excitations in adiabatic atom-transport applications.
+Utilizing atoms as a measurement probe, we have provided an independent \emph{in situ} characterization of the polarization synthesizer demonstrating a remarkably low heating rate at the level of \SI{1}{\quanta/\second}, primarily limited by the phase noise of the DDS RF signal generators, and vanishing motional excitations in adiabatic atom-transport applications.

-While the polarization synthesizer has been developed, in the the first place, for precision atom transport, it may find applications in other quantum technologies or even in fiber-based telecommunication networks, to manipulate with high bandwidth and precision the polarization state of a laser beam comprising one, or few, wavelength components.
+While the polarization synthesizer has been developed, in the the first place, for precise atom transport, it may find applications in other quantum technologies\textemdash or even in fiber-based telecommunication networks\textemdash to manipulate with high bandwidth and precision the polarization state of a laser beam comprising one, or a few, wavelength components.